braintrustdata/openai-realtime-console/README.md

 [Braintrust AI Proxy] can be integrated into an existing app built on the OpenAI Realtime API to provide observability and secret management.

-In this demo, the application connects to `https://braintrustproxy.com/v1`, the hosted Braintrust AI Proxy, by default.
+In this demo, the application connects to `https://braintrustproxy.com/v1/realtime`, the free Braintrust AI Proxy, by default.
 The environment variable `REACT_APP_LOCAL_RELAY_SERVER_URL` can be used to specify a self-hosted proxy URL.

 One may use an OpenAI credential or a [temporary credential] issued by the proxy.
 If the temporary credential wraps a Braintrust API key, the proxy can